vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 ---

-Let me just quickly recap what we learned today, git hooks will take care of:
+Quick recap of what we learned today:

+`lint-staged` inside the `pre-commit` hook will take care of:

 - formatting all staged files via Prettier.
 - check all staged `.js` files for syntax errors via Eslint
 - check if relevant `.spec.js` unit test files are failing before we commit via Jest

+`commitlint` inside the `commit-msg` hook will take care of:

 - enforce commit message to follow Conventional Commit rules via Commitlint.

+---

+## See also

+- [cz-cli](https://github.com/commitizen/cz-cli) - The commitizen command line utility.
+- [husky-sandbox](https://github.com/vsimonovski/husky-sandbox) - Code samples from this post.